prooph/event-store/README.md

          */
         public function changeName($newName)
         {
             //Validation must always be done before creating any events.
-Events should only contain valid information
+            //Events should only contain valid information
             \Assert\that($newName)->notEmpty()->string();

-            //Also this time we do not set the new name but apply a UserNameChanged event with the new name
+            //Also this time we do not set the new name
+            //but apply a UserNameChanged event with the new name
             $this->apply(new UserNameChanged($this->id, array('username' => $newName)));
         }